 Skytra Price Indices are the result of over 2 years of crunching petabytes of flight ticket data, including offered, ticketed and flown data.
 Skytra has worked with the air travel industry directly to ensure each index correlates to airline revenues in the region represented by the index.
 Whilst each airline reports different $/RPK revenues, the critical factor proving the value of the index is an airline's daily movement in relation to the index, not the absolute value.
 Airline revenue correlations are typically between 70% and 95%*.

-Skytra is applying to be registered as a Benchmark Administrator under the EU Benchmarks Regulation.
+Skytra is a Benchmark Administrator under the EU Benchmarks Regulation.
 Skytra Price Indices are classified as non-significant benchmarks under the EU Benchmarks Regulation.

-Skytra is putting in place an independent governance committee known as Skytra Index Oversight Committee (“SIOC”)
+Skytra has established an independent governance committee known as Skytra Index Oversight Committee (“SIOC”)

-The SIOC will advise Skytra in relation to its indices and challenge decisions made by Skytra’s Executive Committee in relation to decisions made in the determination of Skytra benchmarks..
-The SIOC will comprise of market users both from the financial markets and the air travel industry as well as Contributors to the Benchmarks and Skytra representatives.
-SIOC will act in line with Article 5 EU Benchmarks Regulation (BMR).
+The SIOC advises Skytra in relation to its indices and challenge decisions made by Skytra’s Executive Committee in relation to decisions made in the determination of Skytra benchmarks.
+The SIOC is comprised of market users both from the financial markets and the air travel industry as well as Contributors to the Benchmarks and Skytra representatives.
+SIOC acts in line with Article 5 EU Benchmarks Regulation (BMR).